smartcontractkit/solana-prediction-game/README.md

 3. The predictions state if the price of blockchain token pair will rise or fall below or above a certain price within a certain time frame (1hr).
 4. Users get a notification if they win the prediction.
 5. Users are rewarded with double of their stake if their predictions are correct and allowed to withdraw these funds to their wallet.
+6. Users can view the top 5 users based on the percentage of predictions won.

 **Image of the system design**